mjl-p4/accelerated_io_tools/README.md

 A separate, privately kept library that is a significant improvement over the regular load_tools package.
 Exists as a separate .so that compiles for SciDB 15.7.
 The accelerated_io_tools and regular load_tools libraries cannot coexist on the same installation; the user must load one or the other.
 The accelerated .so is superior in every way.

-The old split and parse operators are still available and unchanged -- if things go wrong, those can be used.
+The old split and parse operators are still available and unchanged; those can be used if needed.

 ## aio_input
-This operator replaces split() and parse().
-Example ingest from a single file:
+This operator replaces split() and parse(); ingests CSV, TSV or similar text data and returns an array that contains it.
+The returned array can then be stored or processed further.
+Example simple ingest from a single file:
 ```
 $ iquery -anq "aio_input('/tmp/foo.tsv', 'num_attributes=2')"
 ```

-Example CSV ingest from multiple files:
+Example CSV ingest and store from multiple files:
 ```
 $ iquery -anq "store(
  aio_input(